 Criminal sanctions

-Forfeiture and administrative sanctions may also be imposed for acts that are punishable under the law.
-Forfeiture means, for example, that the proceeds of crime are ordered forfeit to the state.
-Tax penalties are an example of administrative sanctions
+Confiscation orders and administrative sanctions may also be imposed for acts that are punishable under the law.
+By imposing a confiscation order, a court orders that the proceeds of crime, for example, shall be confiscated.
+Punitive tax increases are an example of administrative sanctions.

 Unconditional imprisonment.
 A sentence of imprisonment is imposed for a fixed term or for life.
-The length of a fixed-term sentence of imprisonment is determined in accordance with the penal latitude provided for the offence.
-A fixed-term sentence of imprisonment is imposed for at least fourteen days and at most twelve years.
-When a person is sentenced to a joint punishment of imprisonment for two or more offences at the same time, the maximum length is 15 years.
-A sentence of life imprisonment may be imposed only for certain most aggravated offences.
+The length of a fixed-term sentence of imprisonment is determined in accordance with the penal scale applicable to the offence.
+A fixed-term sentence of imprisonment is imposed for at least 14 days and at most 12 years.
+When a person is sentenced to a joint punishment of imprisonment for two or more offences at the same time, the maximum length of the sentence is 15 years.
+A sentence of life imprisonment may only be imposed for certain most aggravated offences.

 Conditional release.
-A person serving a fixed-term sentence of imprisonment is conditionally released when he or she has served a specified proportion of the sentence.
-Conditional release refers to the release of a prisoner serving an unconditional sentence of imprisonment or a monitoring sentence to serve the rest of the sentence in freedom, either under supervision or without supervision.
-A probationary period, which is equivalent to the length of the sentence remaining at the time of release, begins when a sentenced person is conditionally released.
+A person serving a sentence of unconditional imprisonment is conditionally released when the person has served a specific proportion of the sentence.
+Conditional release means the release of a person serving a sentence of unconditional imprisonment or a monitoring sentence to serve the remaining sentence in freedom, either under supervision or without supervision.
+A probationary period, the length of which equals the length of the sentence remaining at the time of release, begins when a sentenced person is conditionally released.
 However, the maximum length of the probationary period is three years.

 Probationary liberty under supervision.
-At most six months before the regular conditional release, a prisoner may be placed outside prison in probationary liberty under supervision, if the conditions for placement in probationary liberty are met.
+Six months before the regular conditional release at the earliest, a prisoner may be placed outside prison in probationary liberty under supervision, if the conditions for placement in probationary liberty are met.
 The purpose of probationary liberty is to promote the sentenced person's social adjustment by means of a gradual and well-planned release.

 Conditional imprisonment.
-A sentence of imprisonment not exceeding two years may be imposed conditionally with a probationary period of a minimum of one and a maximum of three years.
-If conditional imprisonment alone is deemed insufficient punishment for the offence, an ancillary fine may be imposed or, if the length of the sentence of conditional imprisonment is eight months or more, an ancillary community service order for at least 14 and at most 90 hours may be imposed.
-A person who has committed an offence when under 21 years of age may be subjected to supervision in order to reinforce conditional imprisonment, if this is deemed justified in order to promote the social adaptation of the young offender or to prevent further offences.
+A sentence of imprisonment not exceeding two years may be imposed conditionally with a probationary period of a minimum of one year and a maximum of three years.
+If conditional imprisonment alone is deemed an insufficient punishment, an ancillary fine may be imposed or, if the length of the sentence is eight months or more, an ancillary community service order for a minimum of 14 and a maximum of 120 hours may be imposed.
+A person who has committed an offence when under 21 years of age may be sentenced to conditional imprisonment with supervision, if this is deemed justified in order to promote the social adaptation of the young offender or to prevent further offences.
+A person who has committed an offence at the age of 21 years or over may be sentenced to conditional imprisonment with supervision if this is necessary to prevent further offences or if conditional imprisonment is deemed an insufficient punishment for the offence and the length of the sentence is at least eight months.

-If the sentenced person during the probationary period commits an offence for which he or she is sentenced to unconditional imprisonment, the sentence of conditional imprisonment may be ordered to be enforced either in full or in part.
+If the sentenced person, during the probationary period, commits an offence for which they are sentenced to unconditional imprisonment, the previous sentence of conditional imprisonment may be ordered to be enforced either in full or in part.

 Community service.
-Community service is a community sanction which comprises unpaid work carried out on the sentenced person’s free time under the supervision of the Criminal Sanctions Agency or, alternatively, activities or outpatient care that aim to reduce recidivism or substance abuse problems.
-The extent of community service is 14-240 hours.
-If the sentenced person grossly violates the obligations set for him or her, a court may convert the remaining part of the community service into monitoring sentence or unconditional imprisonment.
+Community service is a community sanction that comprises unpaid work that the sentenced person must carry out during their free time under the supervision of the Prison and Probation Service of Finland, or activities or outpatient care that aim to reduce reoffending or substance abuse problems.
+The extent of community service is from 14 to 240 hours.
+If the sentenced person grossly violates the obligations set for them, a court may convert the remaining part of the community service into a monitoring sentence or unconditional imprisonment.

 Monitoring sentence.
-The monitoring sentence is a punishment enforced in liberty.
+A monitoring sentence is a punishment enforced in liberty.
 A person serving the sentence is monitored by technical and other means.
 A monitoring sentence may be imposed instead of certain short sentences of unconditional imprisonment, and the maximum length of the sentence is six months.
-One of the conditions for imposing a monitoring sentence is that it is deemed to be justified for the maintenance or promotion of the social adaptation of the offender and that the offender is assumed to be able to comply with the obligations included in the monitoring sentence (i.e. to remain in one’s household and participate in the activities that the offender has been ordered to carry out).
+Among the prerequisites for imposing a monitoring sentence are that the sentence is deemed to be justified in order to maintain or promote the sentenced person’s social adaptation and that the person is assumed to be able to comply with the obligations included in the monitoring sentence (in other words, the obligation to remain in their place of residence, to participate in the activities designated for them and to abstain from substance use).

-Fine is a pecuniary penalty.
-The total amount of a fine is determined on the basis of two factors: the degree of reprehensibility of the criminal act and the financial standing of the person being fined.
-If a fine cannot be recovered from the offender, the unpaid fine may be converted into imprisonment under certain conditions laid down in the Criminal Code.
+Fine.
+A fine is a pecuniary punishment.
+The total amount of a fine is determined on the basis of two factors: the degree of reprehensibility of the offence and the financial standing of the person being fined.
+If a fine cannot be recovered from the person, the unpaid fine may be converted into imprisonment under the conditions laid down in the Criminal Code.

-Fixed fine is a pecuniary penalty of a fixed amount in euros which is less severe than a fine and which is established by the Act on violations giving rise to fixed fines as the only punishment for certain violations.
+Fixed fine.
+A fixed fine is a pecuniary punishment of a fixed amount in euros that is less severe than a fine and that is, as provided in the Act on Violations Giving Rise to a Fixed Fine, the only punishment for certain violations.
 An unpaid fixed fine cannot be converted into imprisonment.

 Related links

-Read more about the different sanctions on the website of the Criminal Sanctions Agency:
+Read more about the different sanctions on the website of the Prison and Probation Service of Finland:

 Imprisonment